Rudd-O/zfs/dracut/README.dracut.markdown

 by the zfs module.
-This can save you a trip to a bootcd if hostid has changed, but is dangerous and can lead to zpool corruption, particularly in cases where storage is on a shared fabric such as iSCSI where multiple hosts can access storage devices concurrently.  _Please understand the implications of force-importing a pool before enabling this option!_
+This can save you a trip to a bootcd if hostid has changed, but is dangerous and can lead to zpool corruption, particularly in cases where storage is on a shared fabric such as iSCSI where multiple hosts can access storage devices concurrently.
+Alternatively, if you specify `zfs_force=ifnocache`, then the root pool will be force-imported only if the initial RAM disk does not have an `/etc/zfs/zpool.cache` file. _Please understand the implications of force-importing a pool before enabling this option!_

 * `zfs_not_by_id=0`: If set to 1, the initramfs will run `zpool import -d /dev` when attempting to import pools.
 This restores the old behavior of importing